-Laboratory space, a study area, an irrigated shade house, a flight cage for research on Lepidoptera, and a trail network that provides access to numerous rainforest habitats are also available.
+Laboratory space, a study area, an irrigated shade house, a flight cage for research on Lepidoptera, merous rainforest habitate are also available and a trail network that provides access to numerous rainforest habitats are also available.

 The ASA maintains a number of projects at the site that span biological research and monitoring and sustainable tropical agriculture.
 Through these projects our international team of faculty, staff, and visitors works to mitigate the impacts of human activities in our area and throughout the region, and stem the loss of species as the Amazon rainforest that surrounds us experiences unprecedented change.